rabbitmq/cluster-operator/INSTALL.md

 ### Configure Image Repository

-Provide your repository url in our operator manifest (`manifests/operator.yaml`) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL:
+Provide your repository url in our operator manifest (`manifests/operator.yaml`) Replace all references of "REPLACE-WITH-RABBITMQ-IMAGE-URL" with the full rabbitmq image URL.
+The following are accepted formats:

+`<your-repository>/rabbitmq`
+`<your-repository>/rabbitmq:<version>`
+`<your-repository>/rabbitmq@<digest>`

+If you specify a tag or digest sha, rabbitmq will deploy at that version, if not it will default to `3.8.0`.

+Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL:

 `<your-repository>/rabbitmq-for-kubernetes-operator:<version>`